 - It must happen in a low key way without institutional structures

 - The curriculum would have two tracks, for oral and literate believers

 Dr. Tim Green was asked to write a foundational course for the literate track.
 His friendships with believers of Muslim Background (BMBs) stretch back nearly forty years in many countries.
 He has walked with them, seen their struggles and learned much from them.
 His PhD was on the identity issues they face.
 How do they establish their new identity in Christ, with a gradual transformation of their old mindset and habits?
 How do they navigate between Muslim and Christian communities, and what religious labels are thrust upon them?

 He began this work in 2006.
 He based the course on a thorough study of 1 Peter, integrated with the issues of Watani believers.
 He included concrete examples as a springboard for reflection.
 Drafts of the course were field-tested with about forty BMBs and experienced disciplers, leading to successive revisions.
 BMBs of different nationalities said the course was relevant to them as well as in Watan.
 This even includes believers of Muslim background living in the West, even though their setting is so different.

 The English international edition of Come Follow Me was published in 2013, revised in 2017 and several translations are complete with more underway in other languages.

 The Come Follow Me course has two parts:

 - the Study Book for the learner - find out where to buy here

 - the Advisor Guide free download or buy it here

-Come Follow Me has recently come under the umbrella of Word of Life UK and is now a project of Word of Life, UK registered charity number 328492
+Come Follow Me is a project of Word of Life, UK registered charity number 328492